-This season, Arsenal are toiling away in a competition some Americans might not know a lot about.
+This season, Arsenal and Chelsea are toiling away in a competition some Americans might not know a lot about.
 So I thought I would take a shot at answering the question, What is the Europa League?

 Quickly, and as a bit of background, the world of soccer is divided into regions, and within each region there are three main competitions: countries qualifying for the World Cup every four years, countries having a regional (usually continental) competition every four years in a non-World-Cup year, and clubs battling for an annual championship.

 In Europe, aka UEFA in soccer world, the last of these is called the UEFA Champions League.
 I wrote a whole post about the Champions League, but the top four teams in each Premier League season qualify for the next seasons’s Champions League.
 (You’ll hear this in relation to phrases like “Making the top four” or “Getting into the European place.”)

 The next one to three teams, depending on obscure factors, qualify for the second-tier club championship of Europe — sort of the NIT to the Champions League’s NCAA.
 That is the Europa League — and an American sports reference.

 The Europa League started in 1971 as the Europa Cup, and in 2009 it merged with two other minor club competitions and then was rebranded as the Europa League.

 How do Teams Qualify for the Europa League?

 It’s a very complicated process, based on the ranking of national associations — like Germany is ranked way higher than Belgium — meaning that countries have different allocations.
 Also, each country can sort of decide how to allocate its Europa spots.